 Canon D30 vs G5X

 The Canon EOS-D30 and the Canon PowerShot G5 X are two digital cameras that were revealed to the public, respectively, in May 2000 and October 2015.
-The Canon D30 is a DSLR, while the G5X is a fixed lens compact.
-The cameras are based on an APS-C (Canon D30) and an one-inch (G5X) sensor.
-The Canon D30 has a resolution of 3.1 megapixels, whereas the G5X provides 20 MP.
+The D30 is a DSLR, while the G5X is a fixed lens compact.
+The cameras are based on an APS-C (D30) and an one-inch (G5X) sensor.
+The D30 has a resolution of 3.1 megapixels, whereas the G5X provides 20 MP.

 Below is an overview of the main specs of the two cameras as a starting point for the comparison.

 Going beyond this snapshot of core features and characteristics, what are the differences between the Canon EOS-D30 and the Canon PowerShot G5 X?
 Which one should you buy?
 Read on to find out how these two cameras compare with respect to their body size, their imaging sensors, their shooting features, their input-output connections, and their reception by expert reviewers.